kellymore/earthly-writing-assignment/readcsv.md

 ```

-For other edge cases using the `csv` library, check out the [this page](https://docs.python.org/3/library/csv.html) in the Python docs or [this page](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) the Pandas docs.
+ For other edge cases in reading `csv` files using the Pandas library check out[this page](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) the Pandas docs.

 ## Up Next

 For a more in depth tutorial on what you can do after reading a `csv` file, check out [Plotting Precipitation with Python, Pandas and Matplotlib](https://earthly.dev/blog/plotting-rainfall-data-with-python-and-matplotlib/) by Alex Couture-Beil.

+---
-While you’re here:
+**While you’re here:**

 [Earthly](https://earthly.dev/) is a syntax for defining your build.
 It works with your existing build system.
 Get repeatable and understandable builds today.
+---